-A comprehensive biosecurity plan for the Project (refer to Chapter 11) has been produced to minimise the risk of myrtle rust spread and to reduce the likelihood of importation of other problematic pest animals, weeds and diseases to the Project and offset sites.
+• A comprehensive biosecurity plan for the Project (refer to Chapter 11) has been produced to minimise the risk of myrtle rust spread and to reduce the likelihood of importation of other problematic pest animals, weeds and diseases to the Project and offset sites.
 All aspects of the Biosecurity Plan will be adhered to by everyone involved in the Project.

-4.6.2.4 Livestock and ungulate pest animal exclusion
+3.10.2.44.5.2.4 Livestock and ungulate pest animal exclusion

-All farm livestock (cattle, horses, sheep and domestic pigs) must be permanently removed from the planting site - that is, the Mangapepeke Valley - before planting can commence.
+All farm livestock (cattle, horses, sheep and domestic pigs) will must be permanently removed from the planting sites - that is, the Mangapepeke Valley - before planting can commences in each site.
 Cattle and horses currently have access along the full length of the Mangapepeke valley.